alexmachina/rock-like/README.md

 - It would be pretty welcoming if the like button's visuals could be customized.

-### 8. Deploy do CDN and make it non-react dependant
+### 8. Deploy to CDN and make it non-react dependant

 - The `<LikeButton>` can have a version deployed that is deployed to a CDN and when required, embedded on an specific element on the page.
 By doint this, clients that don't use React and even non-developers can integrate the like button on their websites.
 A behavior similar to https://developers.facebook.com/docs/plugins/like-button/